ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-gb.md

 - PostgreSQL 14
 - PostgreSQL 15

-Please refer to the [DBMS lifecycle policy guide](https://docs.ovh.com/gb/en/publiccloud/databases/lifecycle-policy/) for recommendations on version upgrades and end of life announcements of major versions.
-You can, additionally, follow EOL lifecycle for PostgreSQL version on their official page : <https://www.postgresql.org/support/versioning/>
+Please refer to the [DBMS lifecycle policy guide](/pages/platform/databases/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
+Additionally, you can follow the EOL lifecycle for PostgreSQL version on their official page : <https://www.postgresql.org/support/versioning/>

 ### PostgreSQL connectors